-Make sure they understand that they must be available to assist you during the wedding day.
+Ensure they understand they must be available to assist you during the wedding day.

-If you are inviting close family members, make sure they understand the responsibilities involved.
+If you invite close family members, ensure they understand the responsibilities involved.

-If you are having multiple weddings, ensure each bridesmaid understands that she will be expected to attend all of the weddings.
+If you are having multiple weddings, ensure each bridesmaid understands that she will be expected to attend all.

 Include your family